koonisettimahesh/csv-parser-solved-23P31A0528/README.md

 ---

-### 2️⃣ Create and Activate a Python Virtual Environment
+### 2.Create and Activate a Python Virtual Environment

 ```bash
 # Mac/Linux